 Well, hello, there.
 Salve.
 Saluton.
 I’m delighted to make your acquaintance.
 Unless I knew you already, in which case I was delighted to make your acquaintance when I first made it, and am now delighted to see you again.
 Hoorah!

-In fact I look rather like this:
+I look something like this:

-… just in case you wanted to know.
+In fact, I look rather a lot like that.
+You know, just in case you wanted to know.
 I dunno.
 Stranger things have happened.
 That horse becoming pope, for one.

 I was born and raised in a bit of a rural locale and currently live in a not-quite-as-rural-as-I’d-like-but-not-too-urban-either-until-they-build-on-every-last-patch-of-greenery-which-shouldn’t-be-too-much-longer locale.

-This is my home page in the sense that it’s the first page my browser goes to and links to some of the other sites I like to visit — but being hosted on WordPress means it’s primarily a blog.
+This is my home page in the sense that it’s the first site my browser goes to and links to some of the other sites I like to visit — but being hosted on WordPress means it’s primarily a blog.
 I’m slack when it comes to updating blogs, though it’s a constant quest of mine to get better at it.
 And just in case I do do that, I thought it would be fair to let you know what to expect on here.

 First, there’ll be politics, and the complaining about thereof.
 Now I am going to try not to focus on politics too much: I find it all too easy to talk about, and often get really cross about, and I’d like this place to be a little less fraught and grumpy than that.
 That said, I’ve spent a long time in debates about political matters (I cut my Usenet teeth in alt.politics.british, gods help me) and it’s become something of a habit that’s proving very difficult to break — especially in the current climate when politics doesn’t feel like something I can just ignore.
 Still, as far as this site is concerned, I’m going to try very hard not to make it a focus.
 I will fail.
 Perhaps rarely, perhaps often, but I will fail, and you will see my political positions laid bare.
 They are what they are, as a former manager of mine used to say, and when they show through I will not be making any excuses for them.
 Some advice up-front: if you’re the sort of person who thinks the words ‘liberal’ and ‘progressive’ are insults, we probably won’t get on.